mattermost/docs/source/help/settings/account-settings.md

 If enabled, press **Enter** to insert a new line and **Ctrl + Enter** posts the message.
 If disabled, **Shift + Enter** inserts a new line and **Enter** posts the message.

 #### Enable Post Formatting
 This setting is only visible if testing has been enabled by the System Administrator.
-When on, posts will be rendered with markdown formatting.
-When off, the raw text will be shown.
+When "On", posts will be rendered with markdown formatting.
+When "Off", the raw text will be shown.

 #### Preview pre-release features
 Turn on preview features to view them early, ahead of their official release: